 Restaurants: 5 Liquor: No

-Games Offered: Slot Machines, Video Poker, Blackjack, Craps, Roulette, Mini-Baccarat, Poker
+Games Offered: Slot Machines, Video Poker, Blackjack, Craps, Roulette, Mini-Baccarat, Let it Ride, Poker

 Overnight RV Parking: No